reporterbrooke/NICAR-2020-Github-Hands-On/README.md

 This is the first change.

-This is the second change.
+This is the second change..

 This is the new feature!